-B. Federal Award Information
+Federal Award Information

-- 1. Proposed program start date: October 1, 2021 - 2.
-Duration of Activity: October 1, 2021 through September 30, 2022 Applicants must continue to re-compete for PRM funding each year.
-In funding a project one year, PRM makes no representations that it will continue to fund the project in successive years and encourages applicants to seek a wide array of donors to ensure long-term funding possibilities. - 3.
+Proposed program start date: October 1, 2022.

+Duration of Activity: An initial period beginning October 1, 2022, through September 30, 2023, subject to the availability of funds.
+This agreement may be renewable for up to two additional 12-month awards based upon new budget submissions for each award on an annual basis.
+Continued funding after the initial 12-month period of performance requires the submission of a noncompeting single year proposal and will be contingent upon available funding, strong performance, and continuing need.
+In funding a program one year, PRM makes no representations that it will continue to fund the program in successive years.

+Period of Performance: An initial 12-month period of performance with the possibility of two additional one-year awards for a total program duration of 36 months.

 Funding Limits: The Bureau anticipates award amounts will vary based on placement plans and overall national management and affiliate funding needs.
 There is no funding floor or ceiling for this award.
-However, total award amounts will be contingent on funding availabilities. - 4.
-Anticipated Amount to be Awarded Total: Total amounts awarded will be based on a thorough review of each proposal received and amount of funding available in FY 2022.
+However, total award amounts will be contingent on funding availabilities.

+Anticipated Amount to be Awarded Total: Total amounts awarded will be based on a thorough review of each proposal received and amount of funding available in FY 2023.

-C. Eligibility Information
+Eligibility Information

-1. Eligible Applicants
+Eligible Applicants

-The Bureau intends to award CAs for FY 2022 to well-qualified non-profit organizations able to offer a range of services throughout networks of multiple locations across the United States.
-This will include applicants that have demonstrated satisfactory performance under previous agreements with the Bureau and/or applicants that meet the selection criteria described below and have demonstrated the ability to provide required services in a cost-effective manner.
-The Bureau is interested in proposals that demonstrate cost efficiencies, including private funding sources, and economies of scale based on the number of refugees to be served.
-Applicants should understand that participation in the FY 2021 R&P Program is neither a pre-condition for nor a guarantee of continued participation in FY 2022.
+The Bureau intends to award CAs for FY 2023 to well-qualified non-profit organizations able to offer a range of services throughout networks of multiple locations across the United States.
+This will include applicants that have demonstrated satisfactory performance under previous agreements with the Bureau and/or new applicants that meet the selection criteria described below and have demonstrated the ability to provide required services in a cost-effective manner.
+Applicants should understand that participation in the FY 2022 R&P Program is neither a pre-condition for nor a guarantee of continued participation in FY 2023.